 Campers also will enjoy fun activities such as swimming, fishing, horseback riding and more.

 School counselors may fill out a referral form for a child here.
+(As an alternative, a printable form is available here.)
 This referral does not reserve a spot for a child at camp.
 After receiving this referral, our team will contact the parent/guardian and send them a camp application to complete if they are interested.
 Thank you for your referral!

 Volunteers are crucial to the success of Camp Dogwood and are needed for direct involvement with group counseling sessions; kitchen duty; memory activities/arts and crafts; set-up and registration; activity time; and more.
-Those who would like to volunteer may fill out an application and sheriff's background check form here.
-Please print and mail the application to West Georgia Hospice, 1510 Vernon Road, LaGrange, GA 30240.
+Those who would like to volunteer may fill out an application and sheriff’s background check form here.
+As an alternative, a printable form is available here.